boredazfcuk/docker-icloudpd/README.md

 **synology_photos_app_fix**: If this variable is set, it will touch files after download to trigger the Synology Photos app to index any newly created files.

+**single_pass**: If this variable is set to True, the script will exit out after a single pass instead of looping as per the synchronisation_interval.
+If this option is used, it will automatically disable the download check.
+If using this variable, the restart policy of the container must be set to "no".
+If it is set to "always" then the container will instantly relaunch after the first run and you will hammer Apple's website.

 ## NOTIFICATION CONFIGURATION VARIABLES

 **notification_type**: This specifies the method that is used to send notifications.
 Currently, there are six options available **Prowl**, **Pushover**, **Telegram**, **Webhook**, **openhab**, **Dingtalk** and **Discord**.
 When the two factor authentication cookie is within 7 days (default) of expiry, a notification will be sent upon synchronisation.
 No more than a single notification will be sent within a 24 hour period unless the container is restarted.
 This does not include the notification that is sent each time the container is started.